-Sometimes, people think Three-Flavor Monkey Bread is actually a cake instead of bread, especially if you serve it with the bottom side up.
+Sometimes, people think this scratch pull-apart bread is actually a cake instead of bread, especially if you serve it with the bottom side up.
 I suggest you tell them or show them by pulling off the first piece.
 Otherwise, you might end up with an untouched masterpiece because they think it is dessert.